Do you know when to use Gel Coat and ChromaGlast™ Paint?

 Gel coat is used when making a polyester or vinyl ester composite part.

-When a fabricator releases his part from the mold and sees a perfect, glossy gel coat surface, it is a happy moment.
+When a fabricator releases his or her part from the mold and sees a perfect, glossy gel coat surface, it is a happy moment.
 Since the gel coat has been backed by subsequent reinforcement and resin, it can’t be seen until it is out of the mold.
 Gel coat is now part of the final composite.
 It is not a "coating."
 It has cured with the part, allowing it to bond both chemically and mechanically.
-In a properly fabricated and cured part, the gel coat should not delaminate nor should the gel coat "chip" off from the surface because it is not a surface coating.
+In a properly fabricated and cured part, the gel coat should not delaminate, nor should the gel coat "chip" off from the surface because it is not a surface coating.

 If you are making a polyester or vinyl ester part in a mold, using gel coat is highly recommended as the proper material for the exterior surface.
 Fibre Glast offers several varieties and over 900 colors of gel coat.

-If however, you are making an epoxy part, gel coat is not recommended.
+If, however, you are making an epoxy part, gel coat is not recommended.
 The chemical bonding that allows gel coat to cure into the finished polyester part does not happen against an epoxy resin.
 There isn’t a common suitable alternative to gel coat when working with epoxy.

 About ChromaGlastTM Premium Paint for Composites